Here are the top things to do in Geneva, the second-largest city in Switzerland, when you only have a day.

 Visit the first Red Cross Building and the Museum

-Some of the world’s most important NGO’s and international organizations are headquartered Geneva, and for a reason.
+Some of the world’s most important NGO’s and international organizations are headquartered Geneva and for a reason.
 That is the city of the Geneva Convention.
-The treaty was signed in 1864, thanks to the idea and hard work of Swiss businessman.
+The treaty was signed in 1864, thanks to the idea and hard work of Swiss businessmen.

 The International Red Cross and Red Crescent Museum features a permanent collection, called “The Humanitarian Adventure,” and temporary exhibitions, that change periodically.

 You can even visit the Musée d’Art et d’Histoire which is the largest museum in all of Geneva.
 A variety of timepieces dating to the early 13th century are on display.
 A wide variety of art pieces from Konrad Witz, Picasso, and Rembrandt are found here.